Question and Answer

 Is there a formal regulatory body for Medical Qigong?

 This is a question I have been asked for years, usually by members of the public.
 In short, watch this space as a new organisation is evolving in the UK.
 When we initiated our Medical Qigong programmes we obtained the educational framework from the NHS, a County Council and various Universities to ensure that our Medical Qigong Diploma is pitched at an appropriate level.
 In the UK we rely on the grading of the National Qigong Association.
 If you are a member of the public you should always ask your Teacher/Instructor/ Practitioner what level they are?
 You should also ask about what level of insurance they have – one-to-one is different to group sessions.
 They should have evidence as to how many hours they have completed and what grade they are.
-Health Qigong Instructors should not be Instructing anyone with a medical condition as they are not medically trained.
+General health and wellbeing Qigong Instructors should not be Instructing anyone with a medical condition as they are not medically trained.
 If an Instructor is running a course for Arthritis, their Certificate should literally state ‘Arthritis’ as well as reflecting the Grade they have accomplished.

 Will I be legible for insurance once I have qualified?